ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/istio.md

    }
    ```

-This request first went to $productName$, which routed it over an mTLS connection to the quote service in the
+This request first went to Emissary, which routed it over an mTLS connection to the quote service in the
 default namespace.
 That connection was intercepted by the `istio-proxy` which authenticated the request as
-being from $productName$, exported various metrics, and finally forwarded it on to the actual quote service.
+being from Emissary, exported various metrics, and finally forwarded it on to the actual quote service.

 ### Configure Service Ports